-The government should set a national target for house-building and build more homes for social rent to help tackle the housing crisis, according to the Chartered Institute of Housing (CIH).
+According to the Chartered Institute of Housing, the government should set a national target for house construction and build more homes for social rent to help address the housing crisis (CIH).

-Speaking today at Housing 2014, the organisation’s annual conference and exhibition in Manchester, chief executive Grainia Long said the government must work with housing professionals to address the growing inequality in our housing system.
+Grainia Long, chief executive of Housing 2014, said today at the organization’s annual conference and exhibition in Manchester that the government must work with housing professionals to address the growing inequality in our housing system.

-Long called on the government to play a more direct and active role in housing supply and set a national target for house-building
+Long urged the government to take a more direct and active role in housing supply and to establish a national target for house construction.

-“Three in four people believe it will be harder for their children to find a home they can afford than it has been for them.
-More and more children are living in temporary accommodation, even though we know this is a terrible start to any child’s life.
+“Three-quarters of people believe it will be more difficult for their children to find an affordable home than it has been for them.”
+More and more children are living in temporary housing, despite the fact that we all know that this is a terrible way to start a child’s life.

-“We have a generation of young people who cannot access housing that meets their needs at a price that they can afford.
-And the income gap between tenures is growing.
+“We have a generation of young people who are unable to obtain housing that meets their needs at a reasonable cost.”
+And the income disparity between tenures is widening.

-“If one our main aims as a society is to leave the world a better place for future generations, we must take action now to tackle the inequalities in our housing system and address the housing crisis head-on.”
+“If one of our primary goals as a society is to leave the world a better place for future generations, we must act now to address inequalities in our housing system and the housing crisis.”

-“This means a revitalized and expanded affordable homes programme providing more new homes than we are building at the moment and with a greater mix of provision.
-And yes this means a return to building new homes at social rents.
-Not because we want to turn back the clock, but because it is a solution perfectly designed and proven to meet the needs of some of the poorest households.
+“This means a revitalised and expanded affordable housing programme that provides more new homes than we are currently building and a broader range of options.”
+And, yes, this implies a return to the construction of new homes at social rents.
+Not because we want to go back in time, but because it is a perfectly designed and proven solution for some of the poorest households.

-“Affordable rent has a role to play but does not work for everyone in every location and we shouldn’t pretend it does.
-The disastrous reduction in numbers of new social housing start represents bad policy – we are storing up trouble for the future and we must reverse this trend.”
+“Affordable housing has a role to play, but it does not work for everyone in every location, and we should not pretend that it does.”
+The disastrous decrease in the number of new social housing starts represents poor policy – we are storing up problems for the future and must reverse this trend.”

-She added that the industry also needs to provide a better offer for the middle market – including an expanded programme of low cost home ownership, and called for a grown-up debate on standards in the private rented sector.
+She also stated that the industry must improve its offering to the middle market, including an expanded programme of low-cost home ownership, and she called for a mature debate on standards in the private rented sector.

-She also urged the housing industry to challenge itself more.
-She said: “As an industry we have not been quick enough to innovate and we need to raise our game.
-We should all challenge ourselves about what we can do to foster more innovation.
-There is massive potential to be gained from the creation of a housing innovation fund by the sector for the sector to provide leadership, capacity and a mechanism for testing new ideas and solutions.”
+She also urged the housing industry to be more daring.
+“As an industry, we have not been quick enough to innovate, and we need to up our game,” she said.
+We should all think about what we can do to encourage more innovation.
+The creation of a housing innovation fund by the sector to provide leadership, capacity, and a mechanism for testing new ideas and solutions has enormous potential.”

-Long said next year’s general election will be the most important for housing in a generation.
-She added: “Our polling shows that the public finally understands the scale of the crisis.
-They know we need solutions.
-And what’s more, they don’t have faith in our political parties to solve it.
+Long believes that the general election next year will be the most important in a generation for housing.
+“Our polling shows that the public is finally grasping the magnitude of the crisis,” she added.
+They are aware that we require solutions.
+Furthermore, they do not have faith in our political parties to solve the problem.